-- Visitors from High-risk countries can only stay at a COVID-19 Government operated Quarantine facility, or a COVID-19 Certified Property, both at the travelers’ expense.
-COVID-19 Certified Properties have gone through a training and assessment process to provide the guest with a “managed experience” in a safe environment for the duration of their stay while enjoying their vacation.
+- Visitors from High-risk countries can only stay at a COVID-19 Government operated Quarantine facility, or in a Safe in Nature Certified Property, both at the travelers’ expense.
+Safe in Nature Certified Properties have gone through a training and assessment process to provide the guest with a “managed experience” in a safe environment for the duration of their stay while enjoying their vacation.
 Guests will be required to follow the regulations within the facility and must undergo at least one (1) PCR swab test to determine their COVID-19 status on Day 5 after arrival.

 Which COVID-certified accommodations are currently open for guests?

-COVID-19 Certified accommodations currently open for guests from the CARICOM Travel Bubble, low-risk, and medium-risk countries are included below.
+COVID-19 Certified accommodations currently open for guests from low and medium-risk countries are included in the link below.
 This list will be updated as properties become in compliance with Environmental Health Department requirements.
-Certified accommodations include: Click here.
+COVID-19 Certified accommodations include: Click here.